It does an excellent job at deterring not just mosquitos, but also biting black flies, ticks, fleas, and chiggers.

 That’s right, Avon Skin So Soft works as bug repellent even if it’s not on your skin.
 Since it’s not natural by any stretch, you may not be a fan of applying it topically.
 Still, you should at least consider folding the moist wipes into your shirt collar and/or breast pocket.

-Since all the products use a synthesized form of it, none of the picaridin sprays will be organic.
+Even though it’s natural chemical, all picaridin sprays use a synthesized form of it and therefore, none will be organic.

 The lemon eucalyptus oil in the Repel spray is not organic, nor are the inactive ingredients in it.

 One of the reasons it may not work well is because the essential oils only represent 2.5%.
-The other 97.5% is inactive ingredients.
+The other 97.5% consists of inactive ingredients.

 You may want to try to make your own natural mosquito repellent from plants by purchasing those same essential oils separately and using them in a higher concentration.
 They won’t be certified organic, as essential oils rarely are, but at least you will be in control of what you’re putting on your skin.